How to Rent Your House [The Definitive Step-by-Step Guide]

 When it comes to attracting tenants to rent your house, you will want to reach the most potential tenants as possible so you have the largest pool to choose from.
 The following are three easy ways to attract tenants.

 - Newspaper: Though a quickly fading and expensive marketing technique, your town’s local newspaper may be a great way to attract tenants.
-Learn the common abbreviations (see our comprehensive list of real estate abbreviations) to minimize the length of your ad, but be sure to include all the important information.
+Learn the common abbreviations (see our comprehensive list of real estate abbreviations) in order to minimize the length of your ad, but be sure to include all the important information.
 I recommend NOT putting the address in the newspaper, so people are forced to call (no text or email either) and talk with you first.

-- Yard Signs: One of the oldest but most successful ways to market your rental is with a simple “For Rent” sign in the yard.
+- Yard Signs: One of the oldest, but most successful ways to market your rental is with a simple “For Rent” sign in the yard.
 The biggest drawback to a sign, however, is instant notification of a vacant house to anyone driving by.

 For more information on advertising to attract tenants, see:

-Pre-Screening Your Tenants
+Pre-Screening The Tenants

 When you receive a phone call from a prospective tenant, always pre-screen ahead of time.
 This means to try and qualify the tenant over the phone before spending time going over to the house to show them.
 The easiest way to do this is by setting rental criteria and explaining that criteria over the phone.
 My criteria looks like this:

-- The gross monthly income must equal approximately three times or more the monthly rent.
+- The gross monthly income must equal approximately three times or more the monthly rent

 - Applicants must have a favorable credit history.